 Whether making gifts of cash or complex assets, it's best to start your year-end giving as soon as possible.
+If you're just getting started with your DAF, you can open a new account in just a few minutes online; visit nptrust.org/nptgivingpoint to learn how.
 You can use these guidelines to ensure that NPT receives your contributions during the 2021 tax year: